What Does Referring Physician Mean?

 A physician who refers a patient to another physician or specialist for extra medical care is known as a referring physician.
 The referring physician serves as a liaison between the patient and the specialist when determined that the patient would benefit from the knowledge or abilities of another medical expert.

-Is a Referral the same as a Consultation?
+Is a Referral the Same as a Consultation?

 A referral is not the same as a consultation, no. A referral is a formal suggestion from a physician that a patient seeks additional medical care from another physician or expert.
 The referring doctor starts it and calls to exchange patient records and medical data.
+This process is crucial in the realm of Health Information Exchange.

-What are the Roles of a Referring Physician?
+What Are the Roles of a Referring Physician?

 A referring physician has to suggest a specialist or other healthcare provider to a patient who needs more intensive care.
 The specialist must get the relevant medical records and information from the referring doctor, who also starts the referral procedure.